Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 |---|---|---|

-| Clumping Clay | Fine-slot metal scoop | Keeps clumps intact and prevents small pieces from falling through |
+| Clumping Clay | Fine-slot metal scoop | Keeps clumps intact and stops small pieces from falling through |

-| Pellet / Wood | Wide-slot scoop | Allows pellets to fall through quickly without clogging |
+| Pellet / Wood | Wide-slot scoop | Lets pellets fall through quickly without clogging |

 | Crystal | Medium-slot scoop | Balances speed and control while keeping waste separated |

 Material also affects how the scoop feels in daily use.
 Metal holds its shape better under pressure, while plastic is lighter but wears out faster.
+The scoop shape matters too.
+A deeper shovel holds more waste and keeps it from spilling over the sides, while flatter designs give you more control in smaller boxes.

 Metal vs Plastic Cat Litter Scoop